-8. What alternatives does your service area have for facility-based crisis stabilization services (excluding inpatient services)?
+What alternatives does the local service area have for facility-based crisis stabilization services (excluding inpatient services)?
 Replicate the table below for each alternative.

-Name of Facility Josephine Recovery Center Location (city and county) San Antonio, Bexar County Phone number 210-261-3800 Type of Facility (see Appendix A) Crisis Residential/Respite Unit Key admission criteria (type of patient All patients that present to the Josephine Recovery Center are screened accepted) and assessed.
+Name of Facility Josephine Recovery Center Location (city and county) San Antonio, Bexar County Phone number 210-261-3800 Type of Facility (see Appendix A) Crisis Residential/Respite Unit Key admission criteria (type of individual accepted) All patients must be referred from an inpatient facility to the Josephine Recovery Center for approval and scheduled admission.
+Admission to the Residential Unit is determined upon medical clearance and no need for higher level of care.
+Circumstances under which medical clearance is required before admission Open wound, infectious diseases, uncontrolled hypertension, diabetes, intractable pain Service area limitations, if any Individuals who display violent behaviors cannot be served Other relevant admission information for first responders None Accepts emergency detentions?
+No Number of Beds 16

+Name of Facility Crisis Care Center

+Location (city and county) San Antonio, Bexar County Phone number 210-225-5481 Type of Facility (see Appendix A) Extended Observation Unit (EOU) Key admission criteria (type of individual accepted) All patients that present to the Crisis Care Center are screened and assessed.
 Admission to the Observation Unit is determined upon medical clearance and no need for higher level of care.
-Circumstances under which medical clearance Open wound, infectious diseases, uncontrolled hypertension, diabetes, is required before admission intractable pain Service area limitations, if any Individuals who display violent behaviors cannot be served

-Other relevant admission information for first None

-responders

-Accepts emergency detentions?
-No

-Name of Facility Crisis Care Center Location (city and county) San Antonio, Bexar County Phone number 210-225-5481 Type of Facility (see Appendix A) Extended Observation Unit (EOU) Key admission criteria (type of patient All patients that present to the Crisis Care Center are screened and accepted) assessed.
-Admission to the Observation Unit is determined upon medical clearance and no need for higher level of care.
-Circumstances under which medical clearance Open wound, infectious diseases, uncontrolled hypertension, diabetes, is required before admission intractable pain Service area limitations, if any Individuals who display violent behaviors cannot be served Other relevant admission information for first None responders Accepts emergency detentions?
-Yes
+Circumstances under which medical clearance is required before admission Open wound, infectious diseases, uncontrolled hypertension, diabetes, intractable pain Service area limitations, if any Individuals who display violent behaviors cannot be served Other relevant admission information for first responders None Accepts emergency detentions?
+Yes Number of Beds 16